Annual Report and Profit Statement

 The investment activities and risk management of the Asipex Group are conducted in accordance with the investment policy adopted by Asipex’s Board of Directors, which, in turn, is in line with the investment policy pursued by the Jane and Aatos Erkko Foundation.

-The term of every board member ends at the following General Annual Meeting.
-During 2022, the Board convened five times; however, the Board also addresses foundation business at other times outside meetings.
+Heli Rahka, Reetta Meriläinen, Kerstin Rinne, Mikko Mursula, Marianne Heikkilä, Antti Vasara and Jussi Pesonen were appointed members of the Board.
+JANE and AATOS ERKko foundation14 JANE and AATOS ERKko foundation The term of every board member ends at the following General Annual Meeting.
+During 2020, the Board convened four times; however, the Board also addresses foundation business at other times outside meetings.

-At the General Annual Meeting, the Board appointed Mikko Mursula Chair of the Financial Committee with Nils Ittonen, Hanna-Mari Peltomäki and Karl Tujulin nominated as members.
+At the General Annual Meeting, the Board appointed Mikko Mursula Chair of the Financial Com-mittee and Nils Ittonen, Marja Leskinen and Karl Tujulin were appointed as members.
+Addi-tionally, the Annual General Meeting appointed Hanna-Mari Peltomäki as the Secretary General, who replaced Marja Leskinen in this position on 1 September 2020.

 The Financial Committee monitors the financial market and general economic developments acting within the framework of the investment strategy adopted by the Board.
 The Financial Committee convened four times during the reporting period.

 The Jane and Aatos Erkko Foundation is a member of the Association of Finnish Foundations.
-The purpose of the Association is to look after the common interests of Finnish grant foundations, funds and societies as well as to promote and develop corporate governance practices and professional skills.
+The purpose of the Association is to look after the common interests of Finnish grant foun-dations, funds and societies as well as to promote and develop good governance practices and professional skills.

-During the reporting period, the Foundation employed an average of seven people of whom four worked for the subsidiary group.
+During the reporting period, the Foundation employed an average of eight people of whom five worked for the subsidiary group.

-The key success drivers in the Foundation’s operations are a qualified and motivated staff, a committed Board and an extensive network of select partners.
+The key success drivers in the Foundation’s operations include qualified and motivated staff, a committed Board and an extensive network of select partners.
+Administrative tools were upgraded during the year by introducing an electronic accounting system and e-invoicing.

-At its annual meeting of 28 March 2022, the Foundation Board appointed PricewaterhouseCoopers Oy as the auditor of the Foundation’s accounts, with Valtteri Helenius, APA, serving as the auditor-in-charge.
+At the Annual General Meeting held on 29 May 2020, the Board appointed PricewaterhouseCoopers Oy as the auditor of the Foundation’s accounts with Samuli Perälä, APA, serving as the auditor-in-charge and Valtteri Helenius, APA, as the deputy auditor-in-charge.

 Activities in the current year